Monaco Port Guide: For The Most Beautiful Monte Carlo Day

 The Bateau Bus (Water Taxi):

-Located right on the quay, this solar-powered boat crosses the harbor every few minutes.
+Located right on the quay, this solar-powered boat crosses Monaco’s Port Hercule every few minutes.
 As a result, it’s the easiest way to reach the Monte Carlo side without walking around the entire marina.

-This is the main waterfront strip, and it’s perfect for a flat, easy stroll.
-Along the way, you can see some of the world’s most expensive superyachts up close.
+This is the main harbor area in Monaco, and it’s perfect for a flat, easy stroll.
+Along the way, you can see some of the world’s most luxurious superyachts up close.

 Stade Nautique Rainier III: